Amcunnin/Day-and-Night-All-Serve/README.md

 The detection will be implemented via an AI system that will alert Day and Nite of a potential failure and provide continuous real time data of systems.

 Authors in Alphabetical Order:
-Coco, Dante
-Cunningham, Adam
-Fields, Garrett
+Dante Coco, Adam Cunningham, Garrett Fields